Final Fantasy Dimensions: Plot

 As the two worlds begin to merge, Dusk and Alba reveal their plans to go to the ancient floating city known as Mysidia.
 Once the Warriors of Light arrive and meet the Elder of Mysidia, Sophia, the Avalon Empire attempt to strike Mysidia with their airship superweapon Heliogabalus.
 The warriors destroy the ship with the aid of Dr. Lugae, the living doll Argy, and Barbara and her dragons.
 Sophia then helps the warriors gain the last remaining crystal in the World of Light within the caves of Mysidia.
 After gaining the crystal's ability, Mysidia falls to the ground while simultaneously the Warriors of Darkness are aided by a mysterious man known as The Mask in gaining the last crystal fragment remaining in the World of Darkness.
-They succeed in gaining the fragment, however The Mask dies.
+They succeed in gaining the fragment, but The Mask dies.
 Before his death, he reveals himself to be Elgo's other half that formed when the world split in two and asks the Warriors of Darkness to take care of his other Half as he dies.
-After both parties gain the fragments, the split world merges and both parties are reunited, however most of the people in the world have disappeared.
+After both parties gain the fragments, the split world merges and both parties are reunited, but most of the people in the world have disappeared.
 Attempting to make a frontal attack to the Avalon Empire, the warriors discover a barrier protecting Avalon and eight gates across the world, linking to a realm called the Rift.
 Upon entering one of the gates, the warriors encounter a dark sphere in which Sophia explains it is a substance found only in the Rift known as Dark Matter, and that Avalon's goal is to harvest it for their evil purposes.
 Vata explains the Avalon Empire is guarding the dark matter across the world with their generals, who have been revived in undead forms.
 After collecting all eight pieces of the dark matter and defeating the undead generals, the dark matter fuses together, creating a new crystal and revealing that the crystal split the world to protect itself from the Empire's plans.
 The crystal then breaks the barrier that was protecting Avalon, allowing the warriors to enter.